Deeply explore your bulk RNA-Seq data with interactive visualizations

 π Installation

-The easiest way to get started with Carnation is through conda, which handles all dependencies automatically:
+An alternative way to get started with Carnation is through conda, which handles all dependencies automatically:

 # Create environment outside the carnation directory